- This event has passed.

-Willoughby Community Center in partnership with Volleyball BC would like to offer a Train & Play program for ages 13 – 16 years old.
+Willoughby Community Center in partnership with Volleyball BC would like to offer an 8 week Train & Play program for ages 13 – 16 years old.
 Train and Play Volleyball focuses on the development of core skills and their employment in a competitive setting.
 Ideal for those who aren’t part of a club volleyball team but want to keep improving!

 Time: 6:30 pm – 8:00 pm